RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 ## IO section

 This section allows to tweak the IO component, i.e. the component that interfaces with the controllers over FireWire/Ethernet and performs all the read/writes.

+### Period and port

 One can change the refresh rate (in this example, 1/2 millisecond) and the FireWire port (default is 0).
 It is recommended to not include this section and use the default values.

 In most cases, the PID components run in the same thread as the IO, so changing the IO period also changes the PID period.
 See [software architecture](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Software-Architecture).